BIGJRA/BIGJRA.github.io/rejuv.md

 hallway on the left, head into the open room at the top and interact with the tile down and right from the top left plant for $1500!

 Head to the Casino level and talk to the red-haired fellow.
-They’ll flush their Coin Case down the drain so we can pick it up later.
+They'll flush their Coin Case down the drain so we can pick it up later.

-You’ve probably noticed a few popups regarding achievements thus far -- complete them and you’ll earn AP, redeemable here.
-For now, we probably can’t get much but I recommend saving up for the HM Items as they’ll make your life a lot easier.
-The card items will allow you access to EV Training rooms in Jenner’s lab, so those are nice too.
+You've probably noticed a few popups regarding achievements thus far -- complete them and you'll earn AP, redeemable here.
+For now, we probably can't get much but I recommend saving up for the HM Items as they'll make your life a lot easier.
+The card items will allow you access to EV Training rooms in Jenner's lab, so those are nice too.
 The Exp.
-All isn’t that necessary anymore in this game since there are lots of grinding options available.
+All isn't that necessary anymore in this game since there are lots of grinding options available.
 Anyways, talk to the girl on the right side to get an *Achievement Card.*